franzmohr/bvartools/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added executeable examples in Rd-files of exported functions
+* Added executeable examples for all exported functions

 In former resubmissions I have: